levuloihust99/JIDSF/README.md

 bash train_IC.sh
 ```

-Running this command performs NER training.
+Running this command performs intent classifier training.
 On our computer, we got a checkpoint `checkpoints/IC/checkpoint-BertForSequenceClassification-5e-05-0.995729`.
 We provide this checkpoint for reproducibility.

 ## Step 2.
 Infer